OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 ## Configure the manifest

-To enable delegate access scenarios in your add-in, you must set the [SupportsSharedFolders](../reference/manifest/supportssharedfolders.md) element to `true` in the manifest under the parent element `DesktopFormFactor`.
+To enable shared folders and shared mailbox scenarios in your add-in, you must set the [SupportsSharedFolders](../reference/manifest/supportssharedfolders.md) element to `true` in the manifest under the parent element `DesktopFormFactor`.
 At present, other form factors are not supported.

 To support REST calls from a delegate, set the [Permissions](../reference/manifest/permissions.md) node in the manifest to `ReadWriteMailbox`.